Insider Selling: Nelnet, Inc. (NYSE:NNI) Major Shareholder Sells 5,000 Shares of Stock

-Nelnet, Inc. (NYSE:NNI) major shareholder Shelby J. Butterfield sold 5,000 shares of the stock in a transaction on Friday, June 18th.
-The shares were sold at an average price of $74.58, for a total value of $372,900.00.
-Following the completion of the sale, the insider now owns 136,641 shares of the company’s stock, valued at $10,190,685.78.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Nelnet, Inc. (NYSE:NNI) major shareholder Shelby J. Butterfield sold 5,000 shares of the company’s stock in a transaction on Wednesday, June 23rd.
+The stock was sold at an average price of $75.66, for a total transaction of $378,300.00.
+Following the transaction, the insider now directly owns 136,641 shares in the company, valued at $10,338,258.06.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Major shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

-Nelnet (NYSE:NNI) last announced its earnings results on Monday, May 10th.
-The credit services provider reported $2.44 earnings per share for the quarter, beating the consensus estimate of $1.79 by $0.65.
-The company had revenue of $340.44 million during the quarter, compared to the consensus estimate of $298.23 million.
-Nelnet had a return on equity of 19.48% and a net margin of 30.06%.
-During the same period last year, the firm earned ($0.62) earnings per share.
+Nelnet (NYSE:NNI) last issued its quarterly earnings data on Monday, May 10th.
+The credit services provider reported $2.44 EPS for the quarter, beating the Zacks’ consensus estimate of $1.79 by $0.65.
+The firm had revenue of $340.44 million for the quarter, compared to analysts’ expectations of $298.23 million.
+Nelnet had a net margin of 30.06% and a return on equity of 19.48%.
+During the same period in the prior year, the company earned ($0.62) EPS.

-Institutional investors have recently made changes to their positions in the company.
-KBC Group NV acquired a new stake in shares of Nelnet during the first quarter valued at about $67,000.
-Federated Hermes Inc. lifted its position in shares of Nelnet by 180.8% during the first quarter.
-Federated Hermes Inc. now owns 1,241 shares of the credit services provider’s stock worth $90,000 after purchasing an additional 799 shares during the last quarter.
-Quantinno Capital Management LP bought a new position in shares of Nelnet during the fourth quarter worth about $209,000.
-Campbell & CO Investment Adviser LLC bought a new position in shares of Nelnet during the fourth quarter worth about $214,000.
-Finally, Royal Bank of Canada lifted its position in shares of Nelnet by 43.2% during the first quarter.
-Royal Bank of Canada now owns 3,092 shares of the credit services provider’s stock worth $225,000 after purchasing an additional 933 shares during the last quarter.
-Institutional investors own 34.62% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Magnolia Group LLC lifted its holdings in Nelnet by 6.0% in the 1st quarter.
+Magnolia Group LLC now owns 1,725,606 shares of the credit services provider’s stock valued at $125,521,000 after purchasing an additional 97,013 shares in the last quarter.
+BlackRock Inc. lifted its holdings in Nelnet by 7.8% in the 1st quarter.
+BlackRock Inc. now owns 1,358,343 shares of the credit services provider’s stock valued at $98,807,000 after purchasing an additional 98,135 shares in the last quarter.
+Jefferies Group LLC lifted its holdings in Nelnet by 36.0% in the 4th quarter.
+Jefferies Group LLC now owns 637,784 shares of the credit services provider’s stock valued at $45,436,000 after purchasing an additional 168,951 shares in the last quarter.
+Geode Capital Management LLC lifted its holdings in Nelnet by 8.0% in the 1st quarter.
+Geode Capital Management LLC now owns 370,573 shares of the credit services provider’s stock valued at $26,955,000 after purchasing an additional 27,562 shares in the last quarter.
+Finally, Norges Bank purchased a new position in Nelnet in the 4th quarter valued at about $24,232,000.
+34.62% of the stock is currently owned by hedge funds and other institutional investors.

-Separately, TheStreet upgraded Nelnet from a “c” rating to a “b-” rating in a report on Thursday, February 25th.

 About Nelnet